JanTheHun/yabamo-core/README.md

     }
 })

-// ..or as a Promise
+// ..or use it as a Promise
 server.create(config)
     .then(result => {
         // ..
     })
     .catch(error => {
-        // reason of error in 'error'
+        // reason of error
     })

 // finally, start the engine